Highlights

 Welcome to the Woodberry Poetry Room, a special collections reading room and lively literary center at Harvard University.

-Located in Lamont Library — in a room designed by renowned Finnish architect Alvar Aalto — and overseen by Houghton Library, the Poetry Room features a circulating collection of 20th and 21st century poetry, over 100 lit mags, and a landmark audio-visual collection (1933-present).
+Located in Lamont Library — in a room designed by Alvar Aalto — and overseen by Houghton Library, the Poetry Room features over 5,000 poetry monographs and magazines and a landmark collection of literary recordings (1933-present).

 Woodberry at Widener: 1931—1949